khadija-mahdi/khadija-mahdi/README.md

 # Hi there, I'm Khadija Mahdi 👋🏻

-### I'm a Computer Science Student at 1337 School !! , I'm passionate about building elegant solutions to complex problems , and I love learning new things.
+    - 🖥 I'm a Computer Science Student at 1337 School !!

+    - 🎯 I'm passionate about building elegant solutions to complex problems, and I love learning new things.

     - 🧸 Breathing since 2003
-- 🖥 Studying Computer Science at 1337 Coding School
-- 🎯 Passionate about; Back-End dev, CyberSecurity

     - 👨‍💻 You can access all my open-source projects here on GitHub

 ---